terrywbrady/dspaceUserMeeting/schedule/PITCHME.md

 * Managing and Displaying Complex Objects
   * Leah Prescott
 * DSpace Community - What do You Need?
-  * [Volunteer Requested](mailto:digitalscholarship@georgetown.edu) <!-- .element: class="red" title="Please contact us if you are interested in facilitating this session"-->
+  * [Volunteer Facilitator Needed](mailto:digitalscholarship@georgetown.edu) <!-- .element: class="red" title="Please contact us if you are interested in facilitating this session"-->
 * Promoting Your Repository
   * Salwa Ismail